The Detroit Regional Chamber’s Data and Research team tracks key statistics highlighting the Detroit Region’s automotive economic growth and recovery.

 -

-Economic Activity in the Manufacturing Sector Contracted in November for the Ninth Consecutive Month
+Economic Activity in the Manufacturing Sector Expands for the First Time in 12 Months

 ISM® states a reading above 50% shows that the manufacturing economy is generally expanding; below 50% indicates that it is generally contracting.
 The index is based on a monthly survey of supply chain managers and measures general direction of economic trends in manufacturing and other sectors.